2boom-ua/web_check/README.md

 # web_check
-web check notifier for Telegram
+web check notifier for Telegram, Discord

 **config.json**
 ```
 {
 	"TELEGRAM": {
+		"ON": true,
 		"TOKEN": "your_token",
 		"CHAT_ID": "your_chat_id"
+	},
+	"DISCORD": {
+		"ON": true,
+		"WEB": "web_your_channel"
 	},
 	"MIN_REPEAT": 1
 }